Manchukuo: Japanese invasion and establishment of Manchukuo

-After the Japanese invasion of Manchuria in 1931, Japanese militarists moved forward to separate the region from Chinese control and to create a Japanese-aligned puppet state.
+After the Mukden incident and Japanese invasion of Manchuria in 1931, Japanese militarists moved forward to separate the region from Chinese control and to create a Japanese puppet state.'
 To create an air of legitimacy, the last Emperor of China, Puyi, was invited to come with his followers and act as the head of state for Manchuria.
 One of his faithful companions was Zheng Xiaoxu, a Qing reformist and loyalist.

 The "Northeast Supreme Administrative Council" was established as a Japanese puppet organization in Manchuria following the Mukden Incident.
 On 16 February 1932, the Imperial Army hosted the "Founding Conference" or "Big Four Conference" with Liaoning governor Zang Shiyi, Heilongjiang governor Zhang Jinghui, commander of the Kirin Provincial Army Xi Qia, and general Ma Zhanshan, in order to establish the Northeast Administrative Committee.
 On the committee's second meeting, the aforementioned four plus Tang Yulin, Ling Sheng, and Qimote Semupilei were appointed as chairmen.
 On 18 February, the Council issued a statement announcing that "the Northeast provinces are completely independent".

 On 18 February 1932 Manchukuo was proclaimed by the Northeast Supreme Administrative Council nominally in control of the region.
 On 25 February, the Council decided that the name of the new country name (Manchukuo), the national flag, era name, and more.
 Manchukuo was formally established on 1 March in Xinjing, and the council was abolished.
 It received formal recognition from Japan on 15 September 1932 through the Japan–Manchukuo Protocol, after the assassination of Japanese Prime Minister Inukai Tsuyoshi.
 The city of Changchun—renamed 新京 (Xīnjīng, new capital)—became the capital of Manchukuo.
 The local Chinese organized volunteer armies to oppose the Japanese and the new state required a war lasting several years to pacify the country.